Authentication (Legalization) of Documents

 The Ministry’s site provides a link to the e-visa website for visitors who require a visa to the Federation.

-List of Countries for which Nationals of St Kitts and Nevis do Not Require Entry Visas
+List of Countries for which Nationals of Saint Kitts and Nevis do Not Require Entry Visas

 Nationals of the Federation may also access the site to ascertain the countries for which they do Not require a visa.